-For deaths outside the hospital primary identification must be checked via personal identification bands/tags and verified with person delivering the body.
+For deaths outside the hospital primary identification must be checked via personal identification bands/tags and verified with person delivering the body At least three patient identifiers (including a unique identifier) must be checked

 If a deceased patient arrives at the mortuary without an identity band during routine hours, the mortuary staff will notify the relevant ward/department/unit manager.
 It is the responsibility of the manager to arrange for a Registered Nurse/Midwife, who knows the patient, to attend the mortuary as soon as possible to identify the deceased patient and attach an appropriate identity band.
-All such events must be recorded on a trust incident form and investigated as a "High risk near miss" severity incident.
+All such events must be recorded on a trust incident form and investigated as a "Interventional Near Miss" severity incident.

-6.4.15 Monitoring
+6.5.15 Monitoring